 At the intake and assessment stage, staff members will inform the patient what personal belongings they can and cannot bring with them for their stay.
 Items that may interfere with medication, or trigger cravings will not be allowed.
 Caffeine, for example, may not be permitted if treatment staff members feel that the patient is vulnerable because of the intensity of the detoxification process.
-Even in the case of chocolate, PsychCentral points out that “there are similarities between eating chocolate and drug use,” and a clinic may take this into account when deciding that a patient is too vulnerable to indulge himself in a potentially addictive and unhealthy food item.
+A clinic may take this into account when deciding that a patient is too vulnerable to indulge himself in a potentially addictive and unhealthy food item.

 Other items that the patient may not be allowed to have with them during treatment are cigarettes, certain items of jewelry, smartphones/laptops, books or other material that promote drug use, and any beverage with alcoholic content.

 To ensure adherence to the rules (and impress the importance of the rules upon patients), clinic staff may conduct random room searches.
 If contraband is found, penalties may range from warnings and fees to ultimately discharge in the case of repeat or severe offenses.